Saharanpur Uttar Pradesh, India Travel Guide

 Saharanpur's weather follows a typical North Indian pattern:

 For a pleasant and versatile trip, consider visiting during October to November, or late February to early March.
-The weather is pleasant, and the crowds are manageable.
+The weather is pleasant, and the visitor numbers are manageable.

-This period is ideal for sightseeing, cultural visits, and outdoor activities like hiking in the Shivalik foothills or visiting the Botanical Garden.
+This interval is ideal for sightseeing, cultural visits, and outdoor activities like walking in the Shivalik foothills or visiting the Botanical Garden.

-Weather is most pleasant for sightseeing, outdoor activities, cultural visits.
+Weather is most pleasant for sightseeing, outdoor activities, visits to cultural sites.
 Lower humidity and clear skies.

 Higher tourist numbers, especially at the time of big festivals.
 Accommodation prices might see slight increases.